HR Staff Resources

 As a part of the HR team, you will serve and interact at many levels.
 Maintaining and developing good relationships is crucial.
 It is important that you communicate clearly and in a timely manner to all levels.

-When you need more time.
+When you need more time to respond to an email.
 There may be times when you are not able to solve a particular problem or give a complete answer right away.
-When this happens, you should at least respond and acknowledge that you are working on the request.
-Silence communicates lack of value, but a response - even to say, “I’m not able to solve this problem until next week” - lets people know that you are engaged and listening.
+When this happens, you should at least respond with an email and acknowledge that you are working on the request.
+Silence communicates lack of value, but a response - even to say, “I’m working on this and will try to respond by next week” - lets people know that you are engaged and listening.

 Communicating with care and sensitivity.
 It is important that you remember to communicate with cross-cultural sensitivity to both national and expat teammates.
 We all bring our own issues to communication, and HR is a field where miscommunication can happen quickly if we don’t take care with our words.
 Be as simple and direct as possible in your communication.
 Answer as kindly and completely as you can.
 Be willing to go the extra mile in both what you do and how you do it.
 This will go a long way towards creating and maintaining a good reputation for your HR team within your OU, and will likely help others respond more positively when you make a request of them.